SgtSwagrid/Boards/server/README.md

 ### Architecture

+This subproject is compiled exclusively to JVM bytecode and only runs on the server.

 #### Models
 For most parts of the application, we use standard HTTP GET/POST requests to communicate with the client.
 The major exception is for the game view itself, where a websocket is the more natural choice.
 In the controllers directory, classes ending with "___Controller.scala" are for handling GET/POST requests, whereas classes ending with "___Actor.scala" are for handling websocket messages.